Here's all of the playable Pokémon characters in Pokémon Unite

 Pokémon Unite playable characters

-Only 21 Pokémon are currently available in the game, each broken up by one of five types — Attacker, All-Rounder, Defender, Speedster, and Supporter.
-More Pokémon are set to arrive in the future, but these all will definitely be available when the game launches on Android devices in September.
-As is the case with many other multiplayer online battle arena (MOBA) games, a Pokémon Unite tier list also exists, giving you the chance to see which Pokémon is the best.
+Only 28 Pokémon are currently available in the game, each broken up by one of five types — Attacker, All-Rounder, Defender, Speedster, and Supporter.
+More Pokémon are set to arrive in the future, but for now, we'll just have to make do with a couple of dozen.
+As is the case with many other multiplayer online battle arena games (MOBA), a Pokémon Unite tier list also exists, giving you the chance to see which Pokémon is the best.

 - Pikachu (Attacker)